Central Line (Cape Town): Route

 Central Line trains depart from Cape Town station on one of two routes.
 The first route runs along the original Cape Town-Bellville main line through Salt River to Maitland, and then branches south to pass around the western and southern edge of Pinelands to Langa station.
 The other route runs along the relief main line past Paarden Eiland and then branches south through Kensington to Mutual station; from Mutual it runs along the eastern edge of Pinelands to Langa.

-From Langa station all trains pass through Bonteheuwel station; some continue east through Bishop Lavis and Belhar, passing the University of the Western Cape before turning north and then west to terminate at Bellville.
+From Langa, all trains pass through Bonteheuwel station; some continue east through Bishop Lavis and Belhar, passing the University of the Western Cape before turning north and then west to terminate at Bellville.
 Other trains branch south after Bonteheuwel, passing Manenberg and Gugulethu to Philippi station.

 From Philippi, one branch passes south through Mitchell's Plain to terminate at Kapteinsklip station, while the other passes south-east through Khayelitsha to terminate at Chris Hani station.

 Most trains to Mitchell's Plain use the Salt River route from Cape Town to Langa, while most trains to Bellville or Khayelitsha use the Mutual route, but there are some exceptions.